Number6174/WritingHTTPServer/README.md

 Returns the contents of `timer_data.json`.
 This is the best way to obtain the current timer information.
 See [examples/timer.html](examples/timer.html) for how you might use this.

+### GET /api/resettimer
+Resets the contents of `timer_data.json` as if it were a non-existing file, or the program was restarted with that file containing stale data.

 ### GET /api/twitch/id_to_name
 For
     http://127.0.0.1:8001/api/twitch/id_to_name?id=number